loopbackio/loopback.io/pages/en/lb3/Android-SDK.md

     }
 });
 ```
-The repo can also be used to to change the current user's password.
+The repo can also be used to change the current user's password.

 ```java
 userRepo.changePassword(currentPassword, newPassword, new VoidCallback(){